-Research on the epidemiology and burden of mental health disorders in the EMR as well as mental health interventions are scarce.
+Most people in low and middle-income countries who have mental health problems are not supported by trained professionals, or able to access to evidence-based treatments.
 Improved understanding of the burden and the risk factors of mental health disorders help to prevent them and prevent the associated morbidity and disability.
 Therefore, there is a need to build the capacity of health workers about these conditions so that they can plan and implement interventions that help to reduce the burden associated with mental health disorders.
 A focused training on mental health disorders that accommodates the specific needs of countries in EMR is expected to have a considerable impact on reducing the burden of mental health disorders and the development and implementation of action plans to control and prevent mental health disorders and their risk factors.

 By the end of the program, participants will be able to:

-- Evaluate the measures of mental disorders burden and their application from monitoring to policy evaluation
+- Evaluate the measures of mental disorders burden and their applications.

 - Compare mental health services and the barriers to these services

 - Describe the diversity of mental health and psychosocial issues in complex emergencies